 In some cases, different CPD members completing TRRs for a single subject will assign different race/ethnicity categories.
 This only affects a small percentage of all cases, but it is an important limitation on the precision of the analysis presented in this report.
-CPD members' perceptions of subjects' racial and ethnic identities are relevant and instructive-in fact, members' perceptions are arguably more relevant than subjects' self-identifications in an analysis of disparities that are the consequences of officer actions.
+CPD members' perceptions of subjects' racial and ethnic identities are relevant and instructive-in fact, members' perceptions are arguably more relevant than subjects'self-identifications in an analysis of disparities that are the consequences of officer actions.
 Nonetheless, OIG's findings should be understood in light of the fact that data on subject race is likely based on members' perceptions rather than subjects' self-identifications.

 The classifications of subject "race" that CPD members use in their use of force reporting likewise impose some methodological limitations on OIG's analysis.
 The "race" data field on the TRR allows officers to pick from a list that includes both racial and ethnic categories.
 Specifically, the options listed are Black (BLK), White (WHI), White Hispanic (WWH), Black Hispanic (WBH), "Spanish DO NOT USE" (S), American Indian / Alaskan Native (I), Asian / Pacific Islander (API), and Unknown (U).
-For purposes of this analysis, OIG has combined the "Black Hispanic," "White Hispanic," and the largely defunct "Spanish DO NOT USE" categories into a single category as "Hispanic."44 These categories combine a race designation (Black, White) with an ethnicity (Hispanic).
-While combining WBH and WWH into a "Hispanic" category collapses parts of two racial groups into an overlapping ethnic group (i.e., Black and White [racial categories] into Hispanic [an ethnic category]), the alternative possible treatment of this data-grouping those coded as Black Hispanic into the "Black" category and grouping those coded as White Hispanic into the "Black" category and grouping those coded as White Hispanic individuals as a group.
+For purposes of this analysis, OIG has combined the "Black Hispanic," "White Hispanic," and the largely defunct "Spanish DO NOT USE" categories into a single category as "Hispanic."
+"Hispanic."
+"White Hispanic" category collapses parts of two racial groups into an overlapping ethnic group (i.e., Black and White [racial categories] into Hispanic [an ethnic category]), the alternative possible treatment of this data-grouping those coded as Black Hispanic into the "Black" category and grouping those coded as White Hispanic into the "White" category-would make it impossible to include any analysis of police use of force against ethnically Hispanic individuals as a group.
 As such, OIG opted to include "Hispanic" as a standalone category.